vDesk-Cloud/vDesk/README.md

 # vDesk
-This is the vDesk project repository.
+This is the official vDesk project repository.

 vDesk is an entirely handcrafted platform-independent and modular open source cloud platform based on pure JavaScript, PHP and SQL